 Some pay-to-plays give the voice buyer the option of filling out a form indicating if the job they posted has been fulfilled.
 It is not required that you fill out the form.
 The voice buyer is not asked to release the name of the voice actor chosen for the job.
-This information is not required because many voiceover jobs contain information that cannot not be disclosed to the public.
+This information is not required because many voiceover jobs contain information that cannot not yet be disclosed to the public.
 Many jobs do not get fulfilled due to cancellation of the job or unforeseen changes.
 In that case there is no voice actor chosen and the fulfillment form is not filled out.
-I have hired thousands of voice actors.
-I have never filled out a form saying who I chose.
+I have booked thousands of voice actors.
+I have never filled out a form saying who I hired.
 Many clients in the advertising industry can’t disclose the production house or voice site they are working with.
-Eventually, once the work has aired, the voice actors are able to publicly share the work if they choose.
+Eventually, once the work has aired the voice actors are able to publicly share the work if they so choose.

 This is a common fear among voice actors.
 You take the time to voice a great audition, you hear nothing back and you wonder if someone stole your VO.
 Not likely.
 Even if you read the audition all the way through and do not watermark, clients are not likely to swipe your voiceover.
 Most voice actor sites vet their clients, which helps screen out the baddies.
 Most of all, there is not a production house or ad agency that would stay in business if they were stealing voice work.
 It’s a poor business model.
-Clients are making money off you.
+Clients are making money off of you.
 They need you.
 Stealing your voice over would ruin a client’s rep and hinder their ability to hire the voice actors they need to stay in business.
 Plus, there are ways to make sure you audition cannot be used without your permission.
 One way to make sure your audition is safe is to not voice the entire audition script.
 Voice most of the copy if you like.
 The client will contact you and have you voice the whole thing if they like you for a job.

 But I have been asked to voice the entire script.

 There are times when a client legitimately does need all the copy voiced and you may see a request to voice the entire script in the audition notice.
 Voice overs are often played for clients in meetings called pitches.
-The voice buyer wants to dazzle their client in the meeting, so they present fully-produced commercials or videos as part of their presentation to the folks in the pitch meeting.
+The voice buyer wants to dazzle their client in the meeting, so they present fully-produced commercials or videos to the folks in the pitch meeting.
 Agencies pitch individual spots, whole campaigns or are pitching their services to become the agency on record.
 They can’t play half a spot in a meeting.
 You shouldn’t be alarmed if a vetted client requests a full audition read.

 Should I watermark my audition?